fabiograssiotto/SocialIQA_pt/README.md

 # SocialIQA_pt
-Repo for the Social IQA translation project to Portuguese language for the IA024 class at Unicamp.
+Repo for the Social IQA dataset translation project to Portuguese language.

 **Translation Workflow:**